I Feel Pretty (film): Plot

 Devastated, Renee leaves the hotel alone for New York, missing the presentation.
 She isolates herself in her apartment, avoiding Ethan and Avery's calls, binge drinking, and eating junk food.
 Drunk and miserable, she turns up at her friends' apartment and apologizes for her behavior.
 They reject her apology.

 Assuming that Ethan will no longer be attracted to her, Renee breaks up with him over the phone, moments after speaking to him in person believing he does not recognize her.
 He is brokenhearted by Renee's rejection, blaming himself for having come on too strong.
 She tries but fails to recreate her original injury that she believes made her beautiful.

 Renee encounters her beautiful acquaintance, Mallory, who is devastated over being dumped.
-Mallory says that she suffers from low self-esteem and feels people assume her beauty means she is unintelligent.
+Mallory says that she has low self-esteem and feels people assume her beauty means she is unintelligent.

 When Renee hears that Mallory is auditioning to model for the LeClaire diffusion line, she realizes that LeClaire is out of touch with everyday women.
 She crashes the product launch and, in the course of a presentation where she displays her own before-and-after photos, she realizes that she was never transformed.
 Renee gives an impassioned speech about women accepting themselves as they are, presenting a collage of diverse real women, including Vivian and Jane, who appreciate the gesture.

 Grant and Lily praise Avery for having the acumen to hire Renee; together, they are key to the success of the new line of products.
 Renee goes to Ethan's apartment and apologizes, explaining that her insecurities were related to her feelings about herself and not about him.
 Ethan tells her that she has always been the most beautiful woman in the world in his eyes, and they reconcile, confident and happy.